CSweetBlue/Resume-AR-Project/README.md

 # Resume-AR-Project

-Android app that, when pointed at an image target printed on the back of my resume, gives life to an otherwise boring sheet of paper.
+If you're reading this, then I apologize, the apk isn't quite flushed out yet!
+Please enjoy a treasure box while the final apk is under development.
+Just follow this Google Drive link, download the file, then click on it: [Android Download](https://drive.google.com/file/d/11Hi3dZ2vmsziGQuABxHsnS2wvCnHqx4L/view?usp=sharing) - Sorry Apple users...
+You're out of luck (for now).

-Goal will to provide a URL under the image target that links to an .apk for installation.
-I'll put that here when it's ready: [empty holder]().
+Android app that when pointed at an image target on the back of my resume, gives life to an otherwise boring sheet of paper.